 - Low sensitivity to motion

-If you suspect amblyopia in yourself, your child, or someone you know, contact your eye doctor or health-care provider to set an appointment.
+If you suspect amblyopia in yourself or your child, contact your eye doctor to set an appointment.

-Unlike other eye conditions, amblyopia typically can be diagnosed without special tests.
-This condition is easily diagnosed with a complete eye examination.
+Unlike other eye conditions, amblyopia is easily diagnosed with a complete eye examination.
 Your eye doctor may ask you questions about the severity of your symptoms, your medical history, and your family history in order to make a correct diagnosis.

 If not treated in a timely manner, complications of amblyopia can include: